-After the formation of Hallam Cricket club in 1804 by the then landlord of the Plough Inn the club blossomed until by the 1850's it had in excess of 300 members.
-It was the wish of these members, many of whom were familiar with the team football being played by Sheffield FC , formed in 1857, to create a less exclusive club led by cricketers and thus in 1860, Hallam FC was born.
+After the formation of Hallam Cricket club in 1804 by the landlord of the Plough Inn the club blossomed.
+By the 1850's it had in excess of 300 members.
+Many of these members, familiar with the team football being played by Sheffield FC (formed in 1857), wished to create a less exclusive club led by cricketers.
+Thus in 1860, Hallam FC was born.

 The first ever challenge match took place against Sheffield FC on Boxing Day 1860 at Sandygate Road.
 This is still believed to be the first ever Inter Club game and the oldest to survive until today.

-In 2003/04 season a baron spell of 36 years without a trophy was ended as the club beat Mickleover Sports 1-0 in the NCEL cup final at Buxton.
+In 2003/04 season a barren spell of 36 years without a trophy was ended as the club beat Mickleover Sports 1-0 in the NCEL cup final at Buxton.

 2009/2010 season saw the club's 150th anniversary season celebrated with a Dinner and the replay of the first inter club match with Sheffield FC which was delayed until May Day 2011 due to a heavy snow cover on the Sandygate Road pitch on Boxing day itself.
 The closely fought game watched by a crowd of over 500 spectators saw Sheffield win 2-1 to take home the Alan Cooper Memorial Trophy.
 A special 150th anniversary edition of "The Countrymen" the official History of the club written by John A. Steele was also published to mark the anniversary.

-Off the pitch the marvellous legacy left to the club by lifelong fan Roger Bell allowed the facilities to be upgraded in line with the modern day league requirements and to refurbish the clubhouse which was officially re-opened by Deputy Prime Minister Nick Clegg, who is also the local MP for Sheffield, Hallam, on the 13th April 2012 as the "1860 Suite".
-Hopefully the new building and facilities will help to generate a much needed sustainable income for the club.
+In 2011-12 the marvelous legacy left to the club by lifelong fan Roger Bell allowed the facilities to be upgraded in line with the modern day league requirements and to refurbish the clubhouse which was officially re-opened by Deputy Prime Minister Nick Clegg, who was the local MP for Sheffield, Hallam, on the 13th April 2012 as the "1860 Suite”.

 The "Hallam Football Club" is an unincorporated Association of its Members with our home ground at Sandygate Road, Crosspool, Sheffield, S105SE.